 Although there may be hundreds of factors why your North America home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are fairly common.
 Recognizing what they are may clarify what a technician is referring to when they discuss the routes for resolving the problem.
 Here are the top 5 list of problems that may cause your air conditioning system to break down.
-Please review these considerations and determine whether you need to schedule an HVAC inspection.
+Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

-Shotty, haphazard or uncertified A/C wiring is risky and a possible fire hazard.
-Bad wiring can prevent the system from getting power or can trip the circuit breaker.
+Shotty, haphazard or uncertified A/C wiring is dangerous and a possible fire hazard.
+Bad wiring often prevents the system from getting power or can trip the circuit breaker.

-Refrigerant (also known as Freon) is the chemical that cools the air within your air conditioning system.
-Reduced levels of refrigerant could imply a leak or problem with the refrigerant system.
+Refrigerant (more commonly referred to as Freon) is the chemical that cools the air within your air conditioning system.
+Low refrigerant could imply a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that suggests there is a leak.
 All refrigerant leaks should be located and repaired.
 To read about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 - Outside AC fan is not working

-The outside fan is responsible for conveying the heat from your North America home to the outside air.
-If the fan on the outside unit doesn’t perform correctly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
+The fan on your outside AC unit is responsible for conveying the heat from your North America home to the outside air.
+If the fan on the outside unit doesn’t perform correctly, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
 Worse yet, it may cause internal damage to the compressor.

 - Outside air conditioner unit not functional